 High-functioning anxiety often shows up as overachievement, perfectionism, or chronic worry.
 You may appear calm and capable to others but feel internally tense, restless, or unfulfilled.

-2. Can virtual therapy really help with anxiety?
+2. Does virtual therapy really work for anxiety?

-3. What types of therapy are best for managing anxiety?
+3. Which types of therapy are most effective for anxiety?